 Can a marriage of convenience actually lead to true love?
 Dr. Evangeline Olsen’s niece has been writing to rancher Jake Marcum on her behalf, who needs help with his niece, Juliet.
 However, the shaky ground of their relationship becomes further tested when lives become at stake.
 A fantastic read full of a great cast of characters, definitely one of my favorite Kindle Unlimited reads so far!
 I cannot wait for more from this author.

 Is Lexie’s destiny cursed by her family’s history?
-Or will Russell help her learn the truth and find peace for her trouble heart?
-Those questions set forth a well written novel that has you exploring Jekyll Island after Lexie’s brother is killed at Pearl Harbor.
+Or will Russell help her learn the truth and find peace for her troubled heart?
+Those questions set forth a well-written novel that has you exploring Jekyll Island after Lexie’s brother is killed at Pearl Harbor.
 Is it truly cursed?
 An enjoyable page-turner that you won’t want to put down until it’s over.